zephyr06/ROS2-SP-APPs/README.md

 - If results are not good, anything could cause bug.
 When metric related to time goes wrong, more accurate profiling seems to be a good option.

 # Time units
-Mostly, we use microseconds (ms) as the time units everywhere except some intermediate python results.
+Mostly, we use microseconds (ms) as the time units.
+However, there are still some bad code which uses seconds as the time units.

 # Generate time-performance coefficients
 An example is provided in `SP_Metric_Opt/applications/tsp_solver_osm/regress_exp_data.py`.